 Independent Save/ Kentucky Cooperage

-While on the tour, you are not allowed to take pictures or video.
+While on tour, you’re not allowed to take pictures or videos.
 If we could have, I would have definitely taken a video of them charring the barrels because it is so cool to watch!
 Barrels vary in char level depending on their client’s request.

 Limestone Branch Distillery

 His tour included animated storytelling of the history of the distillery, an opportunity to get up close and learn more about the machinery,… and the best part which was the tasting of course!

-My favorite moonshine flavor that day was definitely the jalapeño, but there are plenty of sweet options that could get you into trouble pretty quickly because they are soooo good.
+My favorite moonshine flavor that day was definitely the jalapeño, but there are plenty of sweet options that could get you into trouble pretty quickly because they are sooo good.

-Known for their signature bottle with the hand-dipped red wax, historic Maker’s Mark Distillery provides a beautiful landscape and informative tour that takes you through multiple buildings and includes a sit-down tasting.
+Known for its signature bottle with hand-dipped red wax, the historic Maker’s Mark Distillery provides a beautiful landscape and informative tour that takes you through multiple buildings and includes a sit-down tasting.

 I couldn’t leave without dipping a bourbon bottle for the first time.
 You can dip just about anything that you purchase in the gift shop in the signature red wax.
 I love an experiential souvenir!